aspect-build/workflows-action/README.md

                 description: The commit to checkout and run the delivery from.
 Targets listed in the delivery manifest for this commit will be delivered unless specific targets are listed in `delivery_targets`.
                 type: string
                 required: true
-            workspace:
-                description: The workspace to deliver from
-                type: string
-                required: false
-                default: "."
             delivery_targets:
                 description: List of Bazel targets to deliver, delimited by spaces.
 For example, \`//app/a:push_release //app/b:push_release\`.
 If empty, targets listed in the delivery manifest for the target commit will be delivered.
                 type: string